-Uneducated dog owners who go there just to talk with other people and ignore their dog while it runs rampant everywhere
+Uneducated dog owners who go there just to talk with other people and ignore their dog while it runs rampant everywhere no water for him to swim in

 I see no negative impact.
 It allows dogs to socialize the way dogs suppose to.
 We are the people who put them on leashes and gave them restrictions.
 Let them be who they are suppose to be.